Starts at $6

 One face, front-facing, well lit.

-Use one visible face with good lighting and minimal obstruction.
-Stronger input usually means stronger candidate quality.
+Use one visible face with decent lighting and minimal obstruction.

-221B compares facial similarity across public profiles, articles, blogs, and other crawlable sources.
+221B compares facial similarity across public profiles, articles, and other crawlable pages.

-Review the original page, timestamps, identity clues, and surrounding context before treating anything as confirmed.
+Open the source page and verify the context before treating anything as confirmed.

 Why this is different